e-cal/VAAD/README.md

 # Virtual Assistant Attention Detection
-This project enables a user to interact with a virtual assistant by simply speaking to it (no activation phrase required)!
+This project enables a user to interact with a virtual assistant by simply looking at the device and speaking to it.
+No more unnatural activation phrases!
 The app is powered by an MTCNN face recognition model, and a CNN classifier trained to identify when the user is paying attention to the device.
 When the model determines that the user is paying attention, it begins listening and